Analyst/Associate, Slow Ventures

 Backgrounds

-If you're coming from banking or consulting, the bar is higher and I expect extracurriculars.
+If you're coming from banking or consulting, the bar is higher and I expect the extracurriculars to carry the weight.

 New York only.
 No exceptions.